keboola/connection-docs/manipulation/transformations/r/index.md

 [R](https://www.r-project.org/about.html) is designed for **advanced statistical computations**.
 Apart from ready-to-use implementations of state-of-the-art algorithms, R's other great assets are vector and matrix computations.
-R transformations complement Python and SQL transformations (MySQL or Redshift) where computations or other operations are too difficult.
+R transformations complement Python and SQL transformations where computations or other operations are too difficult.
 Common data operations like joining, sorting, and grouping, however, are still easier and faster to do in [SQL Transformations](/manipulation/transformations/).